 As for your Apple Watch, do not forget to turn on Wrist Detection for it to work.

 We are hoping that this solution ends your FaceID struggle.
+Let us know if it is successful!
 For more news and articles like this, always tune in to Techable!